It just takes a little thought and a little time and you can stop rubbish going into landfill.

 Fridge Buy Back

 The Fridge Buyback Scheme will collect, degas and recycle your second working Fridge or upright freezer.
 By getting rid of a seldom used fridge or freezer you can save up to $300 a year on power bills and may be eligible for a $15 rebate.
 Go to www.fridgebuyback.com.au or call 1800 708 410.
-Food waste
+Please note fridge and freezer collection will cease as of 30 June 2017.

 Slash up to $1,000 a year off your household grocery bill with these tips for reducing your food waste.